saisritejakuppa/saisritejakuppa.github.io/_posts/2022-06-22-FriendVishnu.md

     </div>
 </div>
 <div class="caption">
-    The Lord is always there to help you.
+    In vishnu's house.
 </div>

 ## Things I learned from Vishnu
 Its been almost 6 years I met vishnu and here are the things I learned from him.
-1. Be a good friend and expect nothing back.
-Friendship is not a business deal you make.
-Its a bond you share with someone.
+1. Be a good friend and expect nothing in return.
+Friendship is not a business transaction, but rather a bond you share with someone.
-2. Have a God(some supereme power you believe in) and pray to it.
-Doesnt matter with whom you pray(religion or methodology).
-Just pray.
-The only reason to do this is to have a peace of mind and stay positive since your are trying to gets things accomplished without hurting anyone.
+2. Believe in a higher power and pray to it in any way that resonates with you.
+The purpose of prayer is to find peace of mind and stay positive while striving towards your goals without causing harm to others.
-3. Bigger Heart >>>>> Bigger Brain.
-The reason to stay with him for a very long time he has good intension inside the heart and this is the reason he is a happy person.
+3. Having a big heart is more important than having a big brain.
+The reason I have stayed friends with Vishnu for so long is that he has good intentions in his heart, and this is what makes him a happy person.
-4. <em>You neednot have luxuries in life to be a happy person, fancy english or posh clothes doesnt make you superior in the room.
-It doesnt make you happy either.</em>
+4. You don't need luxuries in life to be happy.
+Fancy language or expensive clothing does not make you superior or happy.
-5. Plan things in the correct way, and connect the dots in a proper manner.
-Things go upside down, but be stable and dont lose your cool.
-You will be able to get things done.
+5. Plan things carefully and connect the dots in a logical way.
+Things may not always go according to plan, but staying calm and focused will help you achieve your goals.
-6. <em>You never need a therapist, you need someone to open up to.
-You need someone to talk to.
-You need someone to listen to you.
-You need someone to be there for you.
-You need someone to be your friend.
-Get a friend and be a friend like that.</em>
+6. You don't always need a therapist.
+Sometimes, all you need is someone to open up to, talk to, listen to, and be there for you.
+Get a friend and be a friend like that.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">